 When combined with proven treatment methods, other potential benefits of hypnosis for addiction treatment may include:

-- increased focus and mental alertness
+- Increased focus and mental alertness

-- reduced drug or alcohol cravings
+- Reduced drug or alcohol cravings

-- recalling forgotten or repressed memories
+- Recalling forgotten or repressed memories

-- encourages positive changes in behavior
+- Encourages positive changes in behavior

-- reframes how a person perceives their use of drugs or alcohol
+- Reframes how a person perceives their use of drugs or alcohol

-- eases feelings of anxiety or depression
+- Eases feelings of anxiety or depression

 Does Hypnosis for Substance Use Disorders Work?

-Hypnosis at Vertava Health
+Using Hypnosis at Vertava Health

-Our behavioral health centers are fully staffed with specialists who have extensive experience in treating all aspects of substance abuse and addiction.
+Our behavioral health centers are fully staffed with specialists who have extensive experience in treating all aspects of substance use and addiction.
 By seeking help through one of our treatment specialists, we can develop a customizable treatment plan suitable to meet you or a loved one’s needs.